 - Backlinks from Your Sites That Don’t Add Value – You might be using affiliate links (for advertising) or links to other content that don’t add value for your users.
 You should make these no-follow links.
 This tells Google to skip over them and not pass on any benefit from your site to the linked site.
 It also tells Google that you aren’t trying to use them for SEO purposes.
 It probably doesn’t have a huge benefit but is good practice.

 More black hat tactics are out there, but these are enough to get you started.
 They should also give you an idea of the kinds of things to look out for if you ever hire an SEO optimization firm.
 Like many contractors, many are amazing and will do great things for you.
 Sadly, others will do nothing or, sometimes even worse, temporarily do some black hat tactics to be able to show some quick results and be long gone before it catches up with you.

 SEO Takes Time

 Unlike paid advertising, which can have instantaneous results, SEO takes time.
 It takes time for people to find your content.
 It takes time for links to build.
-You can speed this process up some by doing the same things you’d expect for other marketing.
+You can speed this process up by doing the same things you’d expect for other marketing.
 Get your name out there with links to your site.
-Build as much content as you can (that is quality and that provides value to your audience).
+Build as much content as possible (that is quality and provides value to your audience).
 The good news is that good SEO can keep working for you for a long time to, especially if you change your tactics to match what works.
 Building on effective keywords and understanding your audience.

 Some Resources to Help You